-If you have been in an accident and suffered a personal injury in NYC, there is a good chance you have heard the term “negligence.”
+If you have been in an accident and suffered a personal injury, there is a good chance you have heard the term “negligence.”
 This term is used when trying to determine who is at fault for a crash or accident.
 Whether you were in a car crash or slipped in a store, something had to have happened to cause your accident.
 If it was due to the action or irresponsibility of another person or business, that would be considered negligence.

 What Is Negligence – The Legal Definition

 According to Law.com, negligence is defined as, “failure to exercise the care toward others which a reasonable or prudent person would do in the circumstances, or taking action which such a reasonable person would not.”